The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 **Raise**

 Your standard resurrection spell.
 It has a long cast time and should generally be used with Swiftcast and Thin Air to remove both the cast time and MP cost.
-Unfortunately, this means you’ll often be forced to clip Swiftcast + Thin Air unless you have an instant cast GCD ready to double weave those two oGCDs.
+Unfortunately, this means you will often be forced to clip Swiftcast + Thin Air unless you have an instant cast GCD ready to double weave those two oGCDs.

 **Repose** (Role Action)